 Changing certain aspects of your office isn’t as extreme as it first appears.
 With a few simple changes in products and habits, you can completely change the office’s carbon footprint and create a much more eco-friendly environment.

 One of the easiest changes is to reduce paper usage.
 Nowadays, technology is constantly advancing, giving countless options to convert.
 Whether you choose cloud storage instead of physically filing paperwork, or digitalising payslips instead of posting them each month, the amount of paper the office uses can be dramatically decreased.

 Another incredibly simple yet effective way to make your office more environmentally friendly is to unplug electrical devices overnight.
 Leaving devices such as computers, printers, photocopiers etc. on standby still allows them to consume power, and can result in an unnecessary expense for the company.
 By unplugging these devices each night, you can save a surprising amount of power, not only lowering the electricity bill but making the office much more environmentally friendly.
 Installing motion-activated light switches is another great way to save electricity, taking out the need to remember to turn the electrics on and off.
-The automatic system makes it much easier, allowing your office to focus on other ways to help be more environmentally friendly.
+Another good idea is to research Texas electricity plans to find the ones that offer renewable energy, which is more affordable and eco-friendly.

 Something that most offices don’t tend to realise will make a big difference is bulk buying.
 For example, most offices will have a tea and coffee station which tend to be filled with single-serving packs of milk, sugar, tea and coffee.
 These create an excessive amount of waste that is often not recycled properly, so buying in bulk reduces the amount of waste.
 It also tends to be a money saver, so a win-win!